Feedback control of plant-soil autotoxicity via pulse-width modulation: Closed-loop Control

 \section{Closed-loop Control}

 To solve the problem described above, we propose a feedback control approach that adapts and changes online the duty-cycle $D$.
-The strategy is based on two control actions, as shown in Fig.~\ref{fig:feedback_PSNF_scheme}: \begin{itemize} \item a feedforward action, taken from~\cite{karagiannis2023periodic}, that precomputes the value of the duty-cycle $D_{\textup{ref}}$ required to achieve the control goal in nominal conditions, i.e. in the absence of any perturbation (this is done by inverting the average model, found in Appendix \ref{sec:appendix_ave_model}); \item a feedback action that corrects the duty-cycle online.
-Specifically, we implemented two feedback control algorithms: \begin{itemize} \item a Proportional-Integral (PI/PWM) controller that updates the duty-cycle based on present and past control errors (see Fig.~\ref{fig:feedback_PSNF_scheme_PI}); \item a Model Predictive Controller (MPC) that evaluates the duty-cycle by optimizing a desired cost function at each sampling period (see Fig.~\ref{fig:feedback_PSNF_scheme_MPC}). \end{itemize} \end{itemize}
+The strategy is based on two control actions, as shown in Fig.~\ref{fig:feedback_PSNF_scheme}: \begin{itemize} \item a feedforward action, taken from~\cite{karagiannis2023periodic}, that precomputes the value of the duty-cycle $D_{\textup{ref}}$ required to achieve the control goal in nominal conditions, i.e. in the absence of any perturbation (this is done by inverting the average model, reported in Appendix \ref{sec:appendix_ave_model}); \item a feedback action that corrects the duty-cycle online.
+Specifically, we implemented two feedback control algorithms: \begin{itemize} \item a Proportional-Integral (PI/PWM) controller that updates the duty-cycle based on present and past control errors (see Fig.~\ref{fig:feedback_PSNF_scheme_PI}); \item a Model Predictive Controller (MPC) that evaluates the duty-cycle by optimizing a desired cost function at each sampling period (see Fig.~\ref{fig:feedback_PSNF_scheme_MPC}). \end{itemize} \end{itemize} In the following we consider a reference value of the average biomass $B_{\mathrm{av}}^{\mathrm{ref}}$ equal to $0.9$.
+This value was arbitrarily chosen to be greater than the value achievable without any control action, $B^*$ in~\eqref{eq:equilibrium_Bstar-Tstar}, and less than the ideal, unachievable, value $\hat{B}$ in~\eqref{eq:controlGoal_general}.
+Moreover, in scenarios in which in the same environment, more than one biomass is present, keeping their density lower than their carrying capacity $B_{\textup{max}}$ can be help co-existence and better use of resources.